 Inaugural Community Awards 2018

 On behalf of the USA College of Nursing, I would like to thank everyone who attended the inaugural Community Awards on Thursday, May 10, 2018.

-Thank you to the Table Sponsors: USA Department of Development and Alumni Relations, USA Health System, USA College of Medicine, USA Medical Center, Springhill Medical Center, Dr. Julee Waldrop, Mrs. JoAnn Broadus, and USA College of Nursing.
+Thank you to the Table Sponsors: USA Department of Development and Alumni Relations, USA Health System, USA College of Medicine, University Hospital, Springhill Medical Center, Dr. Julee Waldrop, Mrs. JoAnn Broadus, and USA College of Nursing.
 I would like to thank Bayou Rhythm for serving as the entertainment for the evening.